Skip to content

 Arguments

-• backend: Device backend
+• backend: backend type such as CPUBackend.

 source